Peter Thiel: Political activism

-Thiel, who is gay, has supported mostly conservative gay rights causes such as the American Foundation for Equal Rights and GOProud.
+Thiel has supported mostly conservative gay rights causes such as the American Foundation for Equal Rights and GOProud.
 He invited conservative columnist and friend Ann Coulter to Homocon 2010 as a guest speaker.
 Coulter later dedicated her 2011 book, Demonic: How the Liberal Mob Is Endangering America, to Thiel.
-Thiel is mentioned in the acknowledgments of Coulter's ¡Adios, America!: The Left's Plan to Turn Our Country Into a Third World Hellhole.
 In 2012, Thiel donated $10,000 to Minnesotans United for All Families, in order to fight Minnesota Amendment 1 that proposed to ban marriage between same-sex couples there.